ivangfr/https-springboot-react/README.md

 - **movies-ui**

-  - Open another terminal and go to `https-springboot-react/movies-ui` folder
+  - Open a new terminal and navigate to `https-springboot-react/movies-ui` folder

   - Execute the command below if you are running it for the first time
     ```